 What are the best printers?

-If you want to print out reams of photos without spending a ton on ink, check out the HP Envy 7855.
+If you want the best home printer to handle reams of photos without spending a ton on ink, check out the HP Envy 7855.
 Looking for a photo printer you can take on the road?
 The Canon Pixma TR150 combines portability with excellent photo print quality.

 The best printers you can buy now

 There's much more to the cost of a printer than just the purchase price: Ink costs can eat away the savings you expected from your affordable device.
-If you want one of the best all-in-one inkjet printers with the most affordable ink, we recommend the Brother INKvestment MFC-J995DW.
-The printer features extra-large ink cartridges, and comes with an estimated years' supply of ink in the box, which adds up to the lowest per-page ink costs we've seen.
+If you want one of the best home printers with the most affordable ink, we recommend the Brother INKvestment MFC-J995DW.
+The all-in-one inkjet printer features extra-large ink cartridges, and comes with an estimated years' supply of ink in the box, which adds up to the lowest per-page ink costs we've seen.